mdjahidhasan009/JavaScript-Note/class_object_variable/object.md

 console.log(process.cwd());
 ```

-## `URL` object in Browser vs Node.js
+# `URL` object in Browser vs Node.js
 The `URL` object in the browser and Node.js environments is used to parse URLs and provide easy access to their
 components.
 However, there are some differences in how the `URL` object is used in these environments.

 Both environments provide the same core functionality for URL parsing and manipulation, making it easy to work with URLs
 consistently across platforms.

-### `URL` Object in the browser
+## `URL` Object in the browser
-In the browser environment, the URL object is a host object provided by the browser's API.
+In the browser environment, the URL object is a host object provided by the **browser's API**.
 It is directly available
 without needing any import or require statements.
 This object allows developers to work with URLs, making tasks like
 parsing and constructing URLs straightforward.